huggingface/blog/train-your-controlnet.md

 - `validation_prompt`: A prompt to be ran togehter with your validation image.
 Can be anything that can test if your model is training well
 - `train_batch_size`: This is the size of the training batch to fit the GPU.
 We can afford `4` due to having an A100, but if you have a GPU with lower VRAM we recommend bringing this value down to `1`.
 - `num_train_epochs`: Each epoch corresponds to how many times the images in the training set will be "seen" by the model.
 We experimented with 3 epochs, but turns out the best results required just a bit more than 1 epoch, with 3 epochs our model overfit.
 - `checkpointing_steps`: Save an intermediary checkpoint every `x` steps (in our case `5000`).
-So from the total `75000` steps that the 3 epochs were used, a checkpoint was saved.
+Every 5000 steps, an intermediary checkpoint was saved.
 - `validation_steps`: Every `x` steps the `validaton_prompt` and the `validation_image` are ran.
-- `report_to` where to report your training to.
+- `report_to`: where to report your training to.
 Here we used Weights and Biases, which gave us [this nice report]().
 But reducing the `train_batch_size` from `4` to `1` may not be enough for the training to fit a small GPU, here are some additional parameters to add for each GPU VRAM size:
-- `push_to_hub` a parameter to push the final trained model to the Hugging Face Hub.
+- `push_to_hub`: a parameter to push the final trained model to the Hugging Face Hub.

 ### Fitting on a 16GB VRAM GPU
 ```shell